IETF-OPS-DIR/Review-Template/opsdir-review-template.md

 - **Fault Management**: Are failure detection/recovery mechanisms specified?

-- **Configuration Management**: Are atomic changes and rollback procedures defined?
+- **Configuration Management**: Are configuration changes to enable/disable the feature clearly defined?

-- **Performance Monitoring**: Are metrics (e.g., latency, resource usage) exposed?
+- **Performance Monitoring**: Are metrics (e.g., latency, resource usage) clearly identified?

 | **Review Item**                | **RFC 5706 Considerations**
 |------------------------------- |-------------------------------------------------------------------------------------------------------
 | Deployment                     | Does the document include a description of how this protocol or technology is going to be deployed and managed?
 | Installation and Initial Setup | Are configuration parameters clearly identified and do they have reasonable default values?
-| Migration Path                 | Are there any backward compatibility issues?
+| Migration Path                 | Is a path to migrate existing configuration clearly articualted?
+Are there any backward compatibility issues?
-| Requirements on Other Protocols| What protocol operations are expected to be performed relative to the new protocol or technology?
+| Requirements on Other Protocols| What other protocol operations are expected to be performed relative to the new protocol or technology?
-| Impact on Network Operation    | Will the new protocol significantly increase traffic load on existing networks?
+| Impact on Network Operation    | Will the new protocol significantly increase traffic load on existing networks or affect the control plane?
-| Verifying Correct Operation    | How can one test end-to-end connectivity and throughput?
+| Verifying Correct Operation    | For example, how can one test end-to-end connectivity and throughput?